apioo/fusio-docs/docs/concepts/integration.md

 ## HTTP

 Your app provides an internal API which gets called by Fusio.
-In this case your action uses a HTTP connection to call the internal API of your app.
+In this case your action uses an HTTP connection to call the internal API of your app.
 The internal API also does not need to have a great design since the user only faces the Fusio endpoints.
 I.e. you could create a simple `api.php` script which bootstraps your app and invokes a specific method.